Charlotte vs Dallas

 Which city has higher STR taxes — Charlotte or Dallas?

 Charlotte charges ~15.25% combined (7.25% state+local sales + 8% Mecklenburg County room occupancy tax), while Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Charlotte benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?